Bevin Boys: Shortfall in UK coal output

 UK coal output for the years 1913 to 1950.
 The periods of the two World Wars are highlighted in grey.

-At the start of WWII, the UK was highly dependent on coal to power ships and trains, and as the main source of energy for electricity generation.
+At the start of World War II, the UK was highly dependent on coal to power ships and trains, and as the main source of energy for electricity generation.
 Although output from mines had increased as the world economy recovered from the Great Depression, it was in decline again by the time war broke out in September 1939.

 At the beginning of the war the Government, underestimating the value of strong younger coal miners, conscripted them into the armed forces.
 By mid-1943, the coal mines had lost 36,000 workers, and they were generally not replaced, because other likely young men were also being conscripted to the armed forces.

 Industrial relations were also poor: In the first half of 1942, there were several local strikes over wages across the country, which also reduced output.
 In response, the government increased the minimum weekly pay to 83 shillings (for those over the age of 21 working underground) and established a new Ministry of Fuel, Light and Power, under the leadership of Gwilym Lloyd George, to oversee the reorganisation of coal production for the war effort.
 In late summer, a bonus scheme was proposed to reward workers in mines that exceeded their output targets.
 These measures resulted in an increase in production in the second half of 1942, although the total amount produced was still short of the tonnage required.

 Absenteeism (miners taking time off work as a result of e.g. sickness) also rose through the war from 9.65% in December 1941 to 10.79% and 14.40% in the Decembers of 1942 and 1943 respectively.

 By October 1943, Britain was becoming desperate for a continued supply of coal, both for the industrial war effort and for domestic heating throughout the winter.